BeardedBry/custom/article1/readme.md

     var allBoxes = Array.from( document.querySelectorAll('input[type="checkbox"]') );

-All we need to do is loop through the list, looking to see if the value is checked, while also looking at the checkArr array value for that index.
+All we need to do is loop through the list, looking to see if the value is checked, while also looking at the checkArr array value for that index's value.
 If the input is unchecked, but our checksArr says it should be checked then we check it in.

     for(let i = 0; i < checksArr.length; i++) {